altayaydemir/altay-dot-wtf/data/books/utopia-for-realists.md

 For the first time in the history, we are actually rich.

-Eradicating powerty in US would cost 175 billion $, which is less than 1% of GDP and 1/4 of US military spending.
+Eradicating poverty in US would cost 175 billion $, which is less than 1% of GDP and 1/4 of US military spending.
 Only the Afghanistan and Iraq wars costed $4-\$6 trillion.

 Approximate comparison applies most of the developed countries.

 ### Is it dangerous?

 - Artists and writers won't have to work in day jobs.
-- People wouuld be unhappy if they don't work.
+- People would be unhappy if they don't work.
-- It would help unvoluntary employments to vanish.
+- It would help involuntary employments to vanish.

 ### Some history

-Raegan was going to pass the law but it came back from the snate, even though the congress approved.
+Raegan was going to pass the law but it came back from the senate, even though the congress approved.

 Nixon's free market enthusiast advisor gives him a 6-page document and it changes his mind.
-There was a bullshit shory from England (Speedhamland) in this document, which tells UBI didn't work out.
+There was a bullshit story from England (Speedhamland) in this document, which tells UBI didn't work out.

-To make sure they solve the "joblessness" situation, he attached the obligatory registartion to job center point to his 1600\$/m basic income bill.
+To make sure they solve the "joblessness" situation, he attached the obligatory registration to job center point to his 1600\$/m basic income bill.
 But it didn't pass.

+🥸 _MORE IN NOTEBOOK.
+TRANSITION ONGOING_ 🥸